 Specify the name of the database server to be monitored.
 Specifying this item cannot be omitted.
+Default value: None

 Specify the user name to log on to the database.
 Specifying this item cannot be omitted.

 Specify a Sybase user accessible to the specified database.